This post may contain affiliate links. Read my disclosure policy.

 So I took some liberties with the theme this month.
 I mean, it’s not a cake.
-They aren’t even really cupcakes.
+Technically, they aren’t even cupcakes.
 But they look like cupcakes, right?
 Cookie cups ≈ cupcakes ≈ cake.
 But I have a 7-month old who doesn’t even meet the minimum requirement of 5 consecutive hours to be considered “sleeping through the night”.
 When you’ve spent months running on night after night of broken sleep, that kind of cake math makes perfect sense.

 What kind of math doesn’t make any sense at all?
 Little kid sleep math.
 For those of you who have had kids or currently have little ones, you know exactly what I am talking about.
 For those of you who haven’t, let me explain.

 2 hour morning nap = 2 hour afternoon nap

 2 hour morning nap + 2 hour morning nap = 10-12 solid hours of sleep at night

 1 hour morning nap + 30 minute afternoon nap = 3 hours + 2 hours + 3 hours of sleep at night

 30 minute morning nap = 10 minute afternoon nap